Introduction

 - Data democratization Self-service tools allow people who are not technical to do themselves their own analyses.

-This will allow companies of all sizes to utilize data science in a more efficient and effectively.
+As a result, this will allow companies of all sizes to utilize data science more efficiently and effectively.

 Conclusion